HochdruckHummer/import_wavelog_qsos_to_io.Broker/README.md

 **getwavelogdatatoiobroker_old.js (DONT USE IT)**
 This is old and it does not use the dedicated wavelog endpoint.
 Instead it calculates the total sums itself.
 Highly inefficient.
 I will delete this file in the future as this kind of data retrieval will be deprecated soon.
 Don't use it.

-This file lets you read from multiple Station IDs and sums up the values over multiple Station IDs.
-Yay.